PROPRINCE1/Fight-Arena/README.md

 Game Features and Highlights
 Menu System
 Options: Start Game, Settings, and Quit.
-Settings: Adjust music and sound levels.
+Settings: Select the background music of your choice, toggle sfx sounds, key bindings and credits.
 Gameplay Mechanics
 Two-Player Mode:
 Player 1: WASD for movement, E/Q for attacks.